*Note: All data is from the 1985 tournament to the present.

 No. 13 seeds upset No. 4 seeds close to 21 percent of the time.
 And what stands out most is that many of those opening round wins have been won by five points or fewer.
 The No. 13 seed is 6-2 in games decided by one point.

 |1985||No. 4 Loyola Chicago||No. 13 Iona||59-58|

 |1987||No. 13 Xavier||No. 4 Missouri||70-69|

 |2010||No. 13 Murray State||No. 4 Vanderbilt||66-65|

-Of the 26 upset victories, six finished in the Sweet 16, starting with Richmond in 1988 and most recently with La Salle in 2013.
-Those wins in first round were all by five points or fewer.
+Of the 28 upset victors, six reached the Sweet 16, starting with Richmond in 1988 and most recently with La Salle in 2013.

-Valparaiso won in dramatic fashion over Ole Miss in 1998.
-With 2.5 seconds left in the game with a two-point deficit, the Crusaders had one final shot to win the game.
-Inbounding from the opposite baseline, Jamie Sykes threw an inbounds pass to Bill Jenkins at midcourt, who tapped it to Bryce Drew, who tossed up a desperation 23-foot 3-pointer.
+Valparaiso won in dramatic fashion against Ole Miss in 1998.
+With 2.5 seconds left in the game and down two, the Crusaders had one final shot to win the game.
+Inbounding from the opposite baseline, Jamie Sykes threw an inbounds pass to Bill Jenkins at mid-court.
+Jenkins tapped it to Bryce Drew, who tossed up a desperation 23-foot 3-pointer.
 The shot went down as time expired to send Valpo to the second round.